Search

 Direct UV sunlight can cause irreparable damage to a lot of camping gear over time, so make sure your gear isn’t left out in the sun.

-#17 Keep things in labelled containers
+#17 Keep things in labeled containers

 One thing you can do to make things easier next time is keep your camping equipment categorized and stored in labelled containers.